11.6 km (7.2 miles) Eastbourne to East Dean

 The walk is not quite a reverse of the book route, however, as if you follow its suggestions, it takes a slightly different route along the seafront promenade out of Eastbourne, and uses the lower clifftop route to Beachy Head, which may be unfamiliar to walkers.
 This route stays close to the sea along the foot of the downs (with wonderful wild flowers in late June and July), and then at the last minute makes a very steep beeline up the hill (with exhilarating backward views) to arrive directly at the Beachy Head pub.

-The obvious way to extend this walk is to carry on from Birling Gap along the coast over the Seven Sisters to Exceat, a strenuous but very scenic 5.8km (3.5 miles), from Birling Gap, making a total walk of 14.8km (9.1 miles).
-The way to Exceat is never in doubt: after Haven Brow, the last and highest sister, you veer left on the well waymarked South Downs Way to the road and Exceat Vistor Centre.
-From here you can get the 12 or 12A bus to Seaford or to Eastbourne (From Exceat, Seaford is nearer and your Eastbourne train ticket will usually be accepted on trains out of Seaford).
+a) The obvious way to extend this walk is to carry on from Birling Gap along the coast over the Seven Sisters to Exceat, a strenuous but very scenic 6km (3.7 miles), from Birling Gap, making a total walk of 15.2km (9.4 miles).
+The way to Exceat is never in doubt: after Haven Brow, the last and highest sister, you veer right at the signpost to follow the well waymarked South Downs Way to the road and Exceat Vistor Centre, where there is the Saltmarsh tea room and 400 metres further down the road the Cuckmere Inn.
+From either place you can get the 12 or 12A bus to Seaford or to Eastbourne (From Exceat, Seaford is nearer and your Eastbourne train ticket will usually be accepted on trains out of Seaford).

-A shorter version of the above is to go over the first three Sisters to Flastaff Point, marked by a Sarsen stone monument, and here turn inland up to East Dean.
+b) A shorter version of the above is to go over the first three Sisters to Flastaff Point, marked by a Sarsen stone monument, and here turn inland up to East Dean.
 Directions for this are given at the end of the main text, but it has to be said the route up to East Dean is not quite as scenic as the direct one from Birling Gap.
-This route is 3.7km (2.3 miles) from Birling Gap, making a total walk of 7.9 miles
+This route is 4.2km (2.6 miles) from Birling Gap, making a total walk of 13.4km (8.3 miles).

 For fish and chips, the Qualisea restaurant is recommended.
 From the Arndale Centre stop on the bus (see the end of the walk directions) carry on along the main shopping street, forking to the right at the end of the Arndale Centre down the pedestrianised section.
 The Qualisea is on the left at the start of the last stretch of road to the seafront.